adamsouthey/wdi-group-project/README.md

 Features I would have liked to include:

-- I originally planned on using an API for books, restaurants and podcasts as well so that users could search from their databases for the ones they would like to add to their Wishlist.
-However, I ran out of time so I would to add these.

-- A page so that the user can add the completed items on the Wishlist to a 'Done' page so that they have a record of them.
-They can then rate and comment on these for future reference.

-- The ability to view other users Wishlist's and thus be able to follow other people's.
-Then I would like to make it possible for users to comment and rate each other's items on their Wishlist's.

-- A page so that users can view the trending films and TV series, the best selling books and the most popular restaurants and podcasts.

-- A slick carousel for the TV series as well as the films.

-Add CommentCollapse
-Jump
-Mark as read (esc)

-Message @Adam Southey
+- Expanding the app to give the user the ability to suggest restuarants, bars and activities, nearby the events or associated with them, on the groups that they join in the comment section.

+- Support real-time messaging - allow users to message each other over the app.

+- Link the app to city mapper so that users can get a route from their current location to the event.